Buddhism in Russia

+Buddhism is considered to be one of Russia's traditional religions and is legally a part of Russian historical heritage.
 Historically, Buddhism was incorporated into Siberia in the early 17th century.
-Buddhism is considered to be one of Russia's traditional religions and is legally a part of Russian historical heritage.
-Besides the historical monastic traditions of Buryatia, Tuva and Kalmykia (the latter being the only Buddhist-majority republic in Europe), the religion of Buddhism is now spreading all over Russia, with many ethnic Russian converts.
+Besides the historical monastic traditions of the Buryats, the Kalmyks (Kalmykia the latter being the only Buddhist-majority republic in Europe), the Tuvans, and a part of the Evenki people (in Buryatia), the religion of Buddhism is now spreading all over Russia, with many ethnic Russian converts.

-The main form of Buddhism in Russia is the Gelukpa school of Tibetan Buddhism, informally known as the "yellow hat" tradition, with other Tibetan and non-Tibetan schools as minorities.
-Although Tibetan Buddhism is most often associated with Tibet, it spread into Mongolia, and via Mongolia into Siberia before spreading to the rest of Russia.
+The main form of Buddhism in Russia is Vajrayana, namely the Gelukpa school of Tibetan Buddhism, informally known as the "yellow hat" tradition, with other Tibetan and non-Tibetan schools as minorities.
+Although Tibetan Buddhism is most often associated with Tibet, it spread into Mongolia.
+Via Mongolia, Buddhism spread into Siberia before spreading to the rest of Russia.

-Datsan Gunzechoinei in Saint Petersburg is the northernmost Buddhist temple in Russia.
+In the early 20th century, the famous Datsan Gunzechoinei in Saint Petersburg was the northernmost Buddhist temple in Russia.